Dreamail/supergfxctl/README.md

 **Other ASUS gaming laptops**

 - `AsusMuxDgpu`, toggle the ASUS MUX to use dGPU as primary.
 The option shows up automatically if detected.
 (A reboot is *always* required due to how this works in ACPI)
+- `hotplug_type` config option, see end of this doc.

 This switcher conflicts with other gpu switchers like optimus-manager, suse-prime or ubuntu-prime, system76-power, and bbswitch.
 If you have issues with `supergfxd`